 My First Post is Inspired by Disability

-The Unstoppable Abby — The Fire Under My Butt and 'But...'
+The Unstoppable Abby — Fire Under My Butt and 'But...'

-After all, my daughter Abby is the bravest person I know—my inspiration for all things hard.
+After all, my daughter Abby is the bravest person I know—my inspiration for tackling all things hard.

-The odds were stacked against her when she began this life with an unexpected three-month premature birth at one pound alongside her twin sister Libby.
+The odds were stacked against her from the very beginning, starting with an unexpected, unwarranted three-month premature birth at just one pound, alongside her twin sister, Libby.

-At age 27 Abby returned to Cabrillo College after a short break.
-She wants to understand everything she can about mental health gather tools for trauma recovery and master navigating life with complex disabilities.
-She wants to be a social worker like her older sister and support others like herself.
+At age 27, Abby returned to Cabrillo College after a short break.
+She’s determined to understand everything she can about mental health, gather tools for trauma recovery, and master the art of navigating life with complex disabilities.
+Inspired by her older sister, she dreams of becoming a social worker to support others like herself."

-Abby survived eight surgeries under two pounds in the Stanford NICU (Neonatal Intensive Care Unit).
+Abby survived eight surgeries before she even reached two pounds in the Stanford NICU (Neonatal Intensive Care Unit).
 She spent the first four months of her life fighting for breath, comfort, and holding.
-She was tiny, smaller than my hand, yet she is as strong as an ox.
-Her entire small intestines exploded at birth.
-I was told by the specialist they called in from Canada, “We have never successfully operated on a baby this small.”
+Tiny—smaller than my hand—yet strong as an ox.
+Her entire small intestine exploded at birth.
+The specialist they called in from Canada told me, “We have never successfully operated on a baby this small.”

 They prepared me for the worst: tube feeding, organ transplants, and a short life.
-Three months later, the doctors were shocked to discover that she had grown back all of her intestines.
+But three months later, the doctors were shocked to discover she had grown back all of her intestines.
 "This is impossible!"
-Not.
+Not so, when mothers’ milk is available.

-Our innate ability to heal breaks all the rules (at least in her case it did—not so for her twin who shines with a different story)… to be told as able.
+Our innate ability to heal breaks all the rules—at least in her case.
+(Not so for her twin, who shines with a different story... to be told as able.)

-My fierce mother-cop persona patrolled the ward with milk-oozing breasts that played a strong part in finally bringing her home at four months old, just over three pounds.
-But truly, Abby’s zest for life is what kept, and keeps her chugging along—breaking all the rules—Unstoppable.
+My fierce mother-cop persona patrolled the ward with milk-oozing breasts that played a vital role in finally bringing Abby home at four months old, just over three pounds.
+But truly, Abby’s zest for life kept her chugging along, breaking all the rules.
+Untamable — Unstoppable!

 This 8-minute video documentary shows the early days of touch and go, and tremendous victories for all of us.

-We have defied the odds and gloomy prognosis.
-Abby is earnest about her healing, growth, and learning potential while demonstrating what is possible with adequate support, primarily— love and a caring community.
+We have defied the odds and the gloomy prognosis.
+Abby’s commitment to her healing, growth, and learning potential inspires me.
+She shows what is possible with adequate support—primarily love and a caring community.

-I’ve been telling Abby for too long, “I want to write, tell more stories, express the unspoken, inspire, and connect with the healing stories of others.
-Offline I’ve been well-connected through my work as a body-centered therapist, guide, and retreat facilitator.
-Online is harder for me.
-I’m easily confused, my intuition closes off, and I get lost in the mix of talking heads.
+For too long, I’ve been telling Abby, “I want to write, tell more stories, express the unspoken, inspire, and connect with the healing stories of others.”
+Offline, I’ve felt deeply connected through my work as a body-centered therapist, guide, and retreat facilitator.
+Online, however, feels different—it’s harder for me.
+I get confused easily, lose the plot, and feel my intuition shrink amidst the endless chatter of talking heads.

 “Mom, it is never too late to try something new!”